Java. The sugar industry and its scripophily

 Whereas in many countries pieces in more than one language are common, in the Dutch-Indies context I have come across something unusual: pieces that have been translated into English - for functionally the same thing.
 Maybe even more perplexing is that there are material differences at least in one example (below).
 Whereas the Dutch "Recepis" promises four bonus shares for subscribing to four shares - the English share subscription promises one bonus share for the subscription of two shares.
 I do not know whether this was a mistake or represents different stages of the genesis of the issuance process or whether there is yet a different explanation.

 It is not precisely known how many different securities from how many companies have survived or how many existed to start with.
-My collection currently has well over 100 securities from 60 different companies.
+My collection currently has over 200 securities from 76 different companies.
 There were 185 sugar factories in 1912 of which 166 belonged to corporations - but quite a few corporations owned more than one factory.
+In 1921 there were 113 entities owning 183 factories.
 By 1930 9 corporations owned 48 factories.
 Javanese sugar company's certificates are - I believe - a collection opportunity.
 The more common securities will trade for around 10 Euros and many will be available for 20-30 Euros.
 Rarely will any cost close to or above 100 Euros.
 Given that this is a clearly defined area with available material limited to likely less than 100 issuers and at the same time many securities issued in the 19th or early 20th century and it also has an exotic catch to it and in its hey-day was of global importance I think this clearly has potential - especially if one day Indonesians should discover it.